GaloisInc/BESSPIN-GFE/bootrom-secure/README.md

 4. Open `secure-boot/peripherals/config.py` and locate the `Flash_OS` initialization.
 The arguments have these meanings:

     * `flash_base`: The memory-mapped address in flash to start copying the OS from.
 If you are building a bitstream, you want `0x44000000`; otherwise you want `0x44000100` to skip the zeros we inserted in step 3.
     * `ram_base`: The memory-mapped address in RAM to copy the OS to.
-You should avoid the bottom `0x400000` bytes (the stack will live there) and whatever memory you may need to store the BootROM itself if you are not building a bitstream.
-The default value that's already there should be fine.
+It is important that this matches the address the OS was linked to load at.
+The default value that's already there should be fine in most cases.
     * `size`: The number of bytes to copy from flash to RAM; so the size in bytes of `whatever.bin` (not `whatever_with_zeros.bin`).
     * `sha256sum`: The SHA256 hash of the bytes to be copied; so the output of `sha256sum whatever.bin`.
     * `ram_device`: No change should be needed here.